-The studio roof will be at 90 degrees to the other three pitches, and will face roughly South East.
-It will stand in front of the wooden fence, with the solar array facing the camera.
-It will catch more of the morning sun, compensating for the garage roof being partially shaded by the office during this early part of the day.
-We will do some blog posts about the studio installation when it happens, especially focussing on how to make solar panels an integral part of a new-build roof, as opposed to mounting them on an existing roof, as with our other 24 units.
+As the photo shows, the studio roof stands at 90 degrees to the other three pitches, and faces roughly South East.
+It therefore catches more of the morning sun, compensating for the garage roof being partially shaded by the office during this early part of the day.

 Solar panels are measured in Watt peak generation capacity (Wp).
 In our case, we opted for relatively high-efficiency 330Wp panels, as shown in the schematic below.

 The panels convert solar energy into Direct Current (DC).
 The panels are then connected in ‘strings’ to an inverter which transforms DC into Alternating Current (AC), which can be used in the house and exported to the National Grid, if it’s not consumed on site.

 As the schematic shows, our set up involves String 1 connecting 12 panels on the main house roof to Inverter 1, which is installed in the house loft.
 String 2 connects the 4 panels on the office roof also to that same Inverter.

 Inverter 2 collects the generation from two strings: String 3 connecting the 8 panels on the garage roof and String 4, the 8 panels on the studio roof.